The Best Smart Telescopes in 2025

 Key Features:

-- Dual Camera System: The Dwarf 3 includes two lenses: a 150mm telephoto offering a 737mm equivalent view at 3840 x 2160 resolution and a 6.7mm wide-angle lens with a 45mm equivalent view at 1920 x 1080 resolution.
+- Dual Camera System: The DWARF 3 includes two lenses: a 150mm telephoto offering a 737mm equivalent view at 3840 x 2160 resolution and a 6.7mm wide-angle lens with a 45mm equivalent view at 1920 x 1080 resolution.

-- WiFi Connectivity: The Dwarf 3 telescope offers an intuitive experience by allowing easy connection to smartphones via WiFi or NFC, enabling wireless control through the DWARFLAB App.
+- WiFi Connectivity: The DWARF 3 telescope offers an intuitive experience by allowing easy connection to smartphones via WiFi or NFC, enabling wireless control through the DWARFLAB App.

-- Image Sensor: The Dwarf 3 includes a Sony IMX678 camera sensor and built-in astrophotography filters.
+- Image Sensor: The DWARF 3 includes a Sony IMX678 camera sensor and built-in astrophotography filters.

 - Built-In Filters: The ‘Astro Filter’ is perfect for broadband targets such as galaxies, and the ‘Dual-Band Filter’ isolates key wavelengths for better imaging of emission nebulae.

-- GoTo and Tracking: The Dwarf 3 tracks stars and uses a field-rotation-correction algorithm, with the option for EQ mode on a user-supplied tripod for longer exposures.
+- GoTo and Tracking: The DWARF 3 tracks stars and uses a field-rotation-correction algorithm, with the option for EQ mode on a user-supplied tripod for longer exposures.

 - Internal Processing: It simplifies image stacking and processing with AI-powered noise reduction and supports various export formats, including FITS, JPEG, PNG, and TIFF, for more hands-on post-processing.

-I thoroughly enjoyed using the Dwarf 3 smart telescope to capture several deep-sky objects in my backyard.
+I thoroughly enjoyed using the DWARF 3 smart telescope to capture several deep-sky objects in my backyard.

 Final Verdict:

-With a dual-camera system and filters to enhance infrared and emission nebulae, the Dwarf 3 has a lot to offer.
+With a dual-camera system and filters to enhance infrared and emission nebulae, the DWARF 3 has a lot to offer.
 The DWARFLAB app is straightforward and allows you to fully explore the device’s features.

 I also appreciate the handy EQ mode that allows you to take longer exposures than you would expect on an Alt-Az tracking mount.
-At $499 USD, it is a fierce competitor to the popular ZWO Seestar S50.
+At $549 USD, it is a fierce competitor to the popular ZWO Seestar S50.

-I was impressed with the image quality in my capture of the Andromeda Galaxy with the Dwarf 3.
+I was impressed with the image quality in my capture of the Andromeda Galaxy with the DWARF 3.

-4. Vaonis Vespera II
+4. Vaonis Vespera 2

 The Vaonis Vespera 2 is another premium smart telescope that combines a sleek design with powerful technology.
 It was designed for users who want a compact, user-friendly experience.